When Does Your Community Need a CPA for HOA Accounting?

 7. Is Your HOA Self-Managed or Working with a Manager or Provider?

 If you work with a management company, clarify what level of accounting they provide.
+HOA boards should consider asking their management company for recommendations on CPAs who have experience working with community associations and HOA management, as this can save time and ensure continuity.
 Even with a manager, an HOA CPA may still be necessary for annual audits or reviews.
 If you are self-managed, centralized systems like HOA accounting software are a lifesaver, along with periodic CPA check-ins for added oversight.

 8. Do Homeowners Demand Higher Transparency, or Has Trust Been Undermined?

-Did you know that around 30% of the U.S. population lives in HOA communities?
+Around 30% of the U.S. population lives in HOA communities?
 Houses in HOAs are worth 5% to 6% more than similar ones outside them, and typical single-family HOA fees run $200 to $300 per month.
+Many states require HOAs to maintain financial transparency by making financial documents such as budgets, balance sheets, and income statements available to homeowners.

 Comparing Your Options – At a Glance